sydrawat01/mongodb-playground/README.md

 If you do not have a db created, the connection string will create one for you.
 Notice the `mongodb://localhost:27017/testdb` string?
 The `testdb` is the local db that is not created yet, but this connection string will create a db called `testdb` without requiring you to worry about creating a local db manually.

 Another thing that is important is using the new `conect()` method.
-The older methods are noe depriciated, and now the connection string requires you to add two important parameters as well while connecting to any local or remote db:
+The older methods are noe deprecated, and now the connection string requires you to add two important parameters as well while connecting to any local or remote db:

 ```js
 {